 II.
-Our Organization
+About Our Organization

 JPMorgan Chase is a leading financial services firm with assets of \$3.7 trillion and operations worldwide.
 The Firm is a leader in investment banking, financial services for consumers and small businesses, commercial banking, financial transaction processing and asset management.
 Under the J.P.
-Morgan and Chase brands, we serve millions of customers in the United States and many of the world's most prominent corporate, institutional and government clients.
-We have a presence in over 100 markets globally, including the U.K. and Australia, and have over 270,000 employees in 62 countries, with over 60% of those employees located in the U.S. In addition, our supply chain is global and includes over 16,000 suppliers across 52 countries.
-The majority of our Firm's spend with suppliers is with providers of goods and services - including marketing, communications, professional and information technology related services.
+Morgan and Chase brands, we serve customers in the United States ("U.S.") and the U.K., as well as many of the world's most prominent corporate, institutional and government clients.
+We have a presence in over 100 markets globally, including the U.K. and Australia, and have over 290,000 employees in 63 countries, with over 60% of those employees located in the U.S. In addition, our supply chain is global and includes over 19,000 suppliers across 53 countries., providing goods and services, such as marketing, communications, professional and information technology related services.

-As a financial services firm that abides to relevant local employment laws and regulations, we are principally focused on addressing modern slavery risks in our supply chain and in the context of the business activities of our customers and clients - as this is where such risks are most likely to be present.
+As a financial services firm that seeks to comply with relevant local employment laws and regulations, we are focused on addressing modern slavery risks in our supply chain and in the context of the business activities of our customers and clients - as this is where such risks are most likely to be present.
 Nevertheless, this Statement outlines practices and policies we have in place to mitigate the potential risk of modern slavery occurring throughout the activities of our entire Firm.